Secilia-Cxy/MTSA/README.md

 - Test your implementation by creating an instance of the `CustomDataset` class and loading a custom dataset using the `get_dataset` function.
 - Verify that the data is read and split correctly by accessing the relevant attributes of the dataset object (e.g., `dataset.train_data`, `dataset.val_data`, `dataset.test_data`).
-- After loading the dataset, call the `data_visualize` function on the dataset object with a specific value of `t` to visualize the data. ==Plot the datasets in your report.==
+- After loading the dataset, call the `data_visualize` function on the dataset object with a specific value of `t` to visualize the data.

+<font color= #FF0000>Note: Plot the datasets in your report.</font>

 ## Part 2.
 Transform(30 pt)